Petey Sarron: 2nd defense Featherweight Title

-Losing the NBA Featherweight Championship, October 1937
+Loss of Feather Championship

 Sarron lost his title to the exceptional black boxing champion Henry Armstrong in a sixth-round knockout on October 29, 1937, before a crowd of 11,847 at Madison Square Garden.
 Several sources reported it was Sarron's first knockout in twelve years of fighting.
 Sarron looked in control in the first, but by the second round had been staggered by the blows of Armstrong, who would have won the third but for a low blow dealt to Sarron.
 Sarron managed to remain even in the fourth but by the fifth was again badly staggered by a blow from Armstrong, who had no trouble ending the bout in the sixth with a left hook to the chin of Sarron who tried vainly to cover with his gloves.
 The following year the incomparable Armstrong took both the World Welterweight and World Lightweight Championships.

 Sarron retired from boxing on July 17, 1939, after losing his last bout, a ten-round points decision against Sammy Angott at Forbes Field in Pittsburgh, Pennsylvania.